Campervan in Uluru/Ayers Rock - Outback Guide

 It is absolutely necessary to bring plenty of water to Ayers Rock, regardless of the length of your stay.
 Ensuring you always have fuel in your petrol tank is also important as distances between roadhouses can be vast.

-Appropriate clothing, sun protection, insect repellant and shoes are also vital, because of the changing weather conditions.
+Appropriate clothing, shoes, sun protection, and insect repellent are also vital, because of the changing weather conditions.
 This is the outback, so remember it gets extremely hot!

 It is also a good idea to bring a suitable amount of food.
-The shops near Ayers Rock are quite expensive, so it works out a lot cheaper to bring your own in.
+The shops near Ayers Rock are quite expensive, so it works out more affordable to bring your own.

 Another must-have for your campervan adventure at Ayers Rock is your camera.
 The landscapes here are unlike anywhere else in the world so you will want to remember your memories of this place.

 Ayers Rock Campground is without a doubt the best place to stay while visiting the area.
 Camp in lush green grounds that are hard to come by in the Australian outback and enjoy the facilities of the Voyagers Ayers Rock Resort Complex.
 This resort is located just outside of Yulara.

 The only shop you will find within Uluru/Kata Tjuta National Park is the Cultural Centre, which sells souvenirs and authentic art.
 Food and drinks can also be purchased here.

 Yulara is the nearest town and offers several shops, including an IGA.
 However, keep in mind that prices are higher in the outback

 Ayers Rock Resort boasts its own shopping centre, offering everything visitors could need and more.
 It has a great selection of souvenirs and gifts from the area at reasonable prices.